-WE are surprised that you or the Attorney-General should have authorised the Minister of We are surprised that you or the Attorney-General should have authorised the Minister of Lands to telegraph for the Arbitrators to be here on the 27th or 28th; and Mr. Grant is not prepared to say at this minute whether the Company will be ready by that day.
+We are surprised that you or the Attorney-General should have authorised the Minister of Lands to telegraph for the Arbitrators to be here on the 27th or 28th; and Mr. Grant is not prepared to say at this minute whether the Company will be ready by that day.
 It seems to us most unwise and unbusinesslike to ask the Arbitrators to come before the Agreements of Reference are signed, and before they are even appointed.
-We return the draft of the Tolls arbitration agree-ment, and shall be glad if you will alter your alterations of our alterations to the terms agreed to by the Attorney-General.
-As to the agreement about the Mails, we will settle and approve that directly you furnish us with a specification or particulars of the Mail Service required by the Post directly you furnish us with a specification or particulars of the Mail Service required by the Post-master.
+We return the draft of the Tolls arbitration agreement, and shall be glad if you will alter your alterations of our alterations to the terms agreed to by the Attorney-General.
+As to the agreement about the Mails, we will settle and approve that directly you furnish us with a specification or particulars of the Mail Service required by the Postmaster.
 We asked Mr. Douglas for this yesterday, but he appeared unwilling to do anything in the absence of Mr. Giblin; and although he has been lately asking for several alterations on the existing service, he now thinks the existing service is what the Government require.
 Whether it is the existing service or an altered one which is now required please furnish particulars at once, and when everything is definitely arranged Mr. Grant will telegraph Mr. Fehon to come.
 Please let Mr. Greene know that under no circumstances can we have the arbitration between the 2nd and 4th February.

 Yours of this day is just received.
-The Minister of Lands and Works has this day received a
+The Minister of Lands and Works has this day received a telegram from Mr. Greene in the following words:-"Leave Saturday.
+Messrs.
+Francis and Fehon follow by Tuesday's steamer."